qasmendoza/crop-recommendation/README.md

 - The original dataset is from [Kaggle](https://www.kaggle.com/code/atharvaingle/what-crop-to-grow/input).
 This dataset only consists of 100 entries per crop.
 - I created a Python file entitled [data.py](https://github.com/qasmendoza/crop-recommendation/blob/main/Data.py) to augment the orignal dataset.
 The augmentation steps include introducing 10% noise data and mutiplying the dataset by 50x per crop.
+- The file crop_recommendation.ipynb was created for the following steps:
+  -  I used the augmented dataset for data analysis and visualization.
+  -